apache/incubator-spot/spot-ingest/README.md

         "max_request_size": 1048576
     },

 The `max_request_size` defines the maximum size of the chunks that are sent to Kafka cluster.
-If it is not set, then the default value is used (1MB).
+If it is not set, then the default value is used [1MB].

-Furthermore, the list of supported files must be given as regular expressions.
+Furthermore, the list of the supported files must be given as regular expressions.
 For example, to support a filename like `nfcapd.20171103140000`, you have to set:<br />
     "supported_files" :["nfcapd.*"],
-or<br />
+<br />or<br />
     "supported_files": ["nfcapd.[0-9]{14}"],